Gunns: Gunns 20

 Gunns claims that the defendants have sullied its reputation and caused it to lose jobs and profits.
 The defendants claim that they are protecting the environment.
 The defendants have become collectively known as the "Gunns 20".

 Opponents and critics of the case have suggested that the writ was filed with the intent to discourage public criticism of the company, in a similar vein to a Strategic lawsuit against public participation, commonly used in North America, and the English McLibel case of McDonald's Restaurants against environmental activists Helen Steel and David Morris over a pamphlet critical of the company.
 Gunns has maintained the position that they are merely trying to prevent parties enjoined to the writ from undertaking unlawful activities that disrupt their business.
 The statement of claim alleged incidents of assault against forestry workers and vandalism.

 At a hearing before the Supreme Court of Victoria, an amended statement of claim lodged by the company and served on defendants on 1 July 2005 was dismissed.
 However, the judge in the case granted the company leave to lodge a third version of their statement of claim with the court no later than 15 August 2005.

 The application continued before the court, before being brought to a close on 20 October 2006.
 In his ruling, The Honourable Justice Bongiorno, made an award of costs in favour of the respondents.

 In November 2006, Gunns dropped the case against Helen Gee, Peter Pullinger and Doctors for Forests.
 In December 2006, it abandoned the claim against Greens MPs Bob Brown and Peg Putt.
 The other matters were all settled.
+A documentary about the case Defendant 5 (by and about Heidi Douglas) has been shown on ABC and Al Jazeera.